nimaid/python-imgtag/README.md

 <br/>

-If you close to install manually, you must install `exempi` for your OS.
+If you choose to install manually, you must install `exempi` for your OS.

 For Debian:
 ```